 PLEASE NOTE: All fertility preservation procedures are carried out in our Reproductive Technology Accreditation Committee (RTAC)-accredited fertility clinics, where gametes (eggs and sperm) and embryos are also stored.

-Before going ahead with fertility treatment, please consider that each state has different legislation in regard to assisted reproductive treatment, for example:
+Before going ahead with fertility treatment, please consider that each state has different legislation in regard to assisted reproductive treatment.

 Therefore, we encourage you to refer to your own state legislation for more information and see one of our specialists to discuss your individual circumstances and explore your options.